-The rent to owner will not exceed the lowest of the following amounts:
+With the exception of PHA-owned PBV/UBV projects including PHA-owned PBV/RAD projects, the rent to owner will not exceed the lowest of the following amounts:

-- An amount determined by PHA, not to exceed 110 percent of the applicable fair market rent (or any PHA exception payment standard) for the unit bedroom size minus any utility allowance; - The reasonable rent: - The rent requested by the owner; or - Such other amount determined by PHA to be appropriate for the unit based upon the nature of the unit and the RFP from which the owner was selected.
-For example, in certain cases, PHA believes a shallower subsidy is more appropriate.
+- An amount determined by PHA, not to exceed 120 110 percent of the applicable fair market rent (or any PHA exception payment standard) for the unit bedroom size minus any utility allowance; - The reasonable rent; - The rent requested by the owner; or - Such other amount determined by PHA to be appropriate for the unit based upon the nature of the unit and the RFP from which the owner was selected.
+For example, in certain cases, PHA believes a lower subsidy is more appropriate.